How to enable Lazy-loading images on the Blogger website.[Updated]

 In WordPress, you will find many Image optimization plugins like Short Pixel, Smush, etc but on the Blogger website, you have to manually optimize your images and upload them to your website.

-So you can follow some techniques to optimize your website speed by using image formats like .webp, JPG 2000.
-You can also implement lazyload on a Blogger website for better user experience and speed.
+You can follow some techniques to optimize your website speed by using image formats like .webp, JPG, AVIF etc.ย You can also implement Lazyload on a Blogger website for better user experience and speed.

 What is lazy loading?